 Step 2 - Fungicidal Wash & Sandpaper to remove dirt and Flaking

 If you have flaking paint on your sills use a scraper and sandpaper to remove those.
 The smoother you can get your sills the better they will look.
 This is a boring job and time consuming but worth the effort for a much better finish.
+I have often used a power washer to get the rough off, if the surface is very dirty.

 Step 3 - Fill any Gaps